Botanical Name: Silybum marianum.

 The benefits of milk thistle were discussed in a Medieval German manuscript published in 1533, The Physica of Hildegarde of Bingen.
 This was the first herbal originally written in 1150 by Hildegarde Bingen, a music composer, writer, and theologian who was a “renaissance woman” before the age of the Renaissance.
 She called the plant “vehedistel”, or Venus thistle, and documented the uses of the roots, whole plants and leaves of milk thistle.

 Culpepper’s herbal written in 1787 refers to milk thistle as an effective treatment to clear obstructions of the liver and spleen, and as a good remedy for jaundice.

-Numerous well-designed clinical trials conducted in Europe, primarily in Germany, show therapeutic value of silymarin as a treatment of metabolic liver damage, chronic hepatitis, and bile duct inflammation, including conditions brought about by alcohol, drugs (psycopharmaceuticals) and chronic liver disease.
+Numerous well-designed clinical trials conducted in Europe, primarily in Germany, show therapeutic value of silymarin as a treatment for metabolic liver damage, chronic hepatitis, and bile duct inflammation, including conditions, brought about by alcohol, drugs (psychopharmaceuticals) and chronic liver disease.

 Studies demonstrate the ability of silymarin to protect the liver by accelerating the normalization of impaired liver function.
 Improvements in liver function include serum levels of GOT (glutamic-oxalacetic transaminase), GPT (glutamic-pyruvic transaminase) and GGT (gamma-glutamyl transpeptidase).

 Research shows that the active ingredients in the plant, silymarin and the active constituent silybin, work as antioxidants that scavenge free radicals and inhibit peroxidation.